MAS9

 My Role

-As a sole designer, took full ownership of both workflows from wireframes to final Figma designs, partnering with CEO on problem definition and direction, and working directly with engineers through implementation.
+As a sole designer, I took full ownership of both workflows from wireframes to final Figma designs, partnering with CEO on problem definition and direction, and working directly with engineers through implementation.

 Impact